 initial focus on big problems in three overlapping worlds

 Disinformation and Truth Decay present the greatest existential threat to society since nuclear weapons.
 In some ways, disinformation is an even tougher problem to fight due to a variety of factors, all exacerbated by our increasing networked and virtual capabilities.
 But the very technologies that have driven disinformation can truth-decay can be used to combat toxic and false narratives.
 Using a combination of psychology, storytelling, and emerging technology, progress can be made towards a modern society that is equitable, ethical, and sustainable in an increasingly digital post-evidence world.
-Three initial sub-efforts of DINNER:
+Three initial sub-efforts :

 - Fighting the next pandemic – nature gets the final vote